 If You Cannot Attend

-If you cannot attend a class for which you have registered, the library would ask that (as a courtesy to other registrants who may be waitlisted for that class) you call 732-390-6767 to cancel your registration or cancel your registration online so that others might have the opportunity to attend.
+If you cannot attend a class for which you have registered, please call 732-390-6767 to cancel your registration or cancel your registration online so that any waitlisted patrons may have the opportunity to attend.

 Waitlisted registrants will be notified by email and/or telephone as soon as there is a vacancy in a class.
 They will have 24 hours to respond to the notification.
 If they do not respond within that time frame, the next person on the waiting list will be notified.
 Once a commitment to attend has been made, that registration is subject to the same cancelation policy noted above.
 Waitlisted registrants do not pay unless there is a cancelation and they are officially admitted to the class.